kimgoetzke/mooplas/mooplas_signalling_server/deploy/README_MANUAL.md

 3. Enter a name
 4. Select aa as the key pair type and a file format
 5. Click **Create key pair** - the `.pem` file downloads automatically
-6. Move it somewhere safe and restrict permissions:
+6. Move it somewhere safe and restrict permissions - example:

    ```bash
    mv ~/Downloads/mooplas-signalling-server-man.pem ~/.ssh/
    chmod 400 ~/.ssh/mooplas-signalling-server-man.pem
    ```

+Note: For ease of use, replace `~/.ssh/mooplas-signalling-server-man.pem` in this file with the actual location/name.

 ### 1B.
 Create a security group